 Each report to an ISP is solely informative.
 The Stopline does not delete or exercise any censorship contents itself, but rather gives advice to the ISPs about how to proceed.
 The ISP has to decide for himself how to react to the content.
-The code of conduct of the ISPA (see chapter 6.1) serves as a basis therefore.
+The code of conduct of the ISPA (see section 5.3) serves as a basis therefore.

-This responsibility of the ISP has become more important, especially with regard to the new e-commerce law, which has become effective on 1/1/2002.
+This responsibility of the ISP has become more important, especially with regard to the new e-commerce law, which also regulates the liability of the ISPs.

-2.4) Summary of the processing of reports
+2.5) Summary of the processing of reports